 What I Did Not Like About SuperpowerS

-No matter how inspiring and motivational the book is, I find it hard to connect with those 220 million Indians who survive on less than ₹32 per day, and the few hundred million that do below ₹100/day.
+No matter how inspiring and motivational the book is, I find it hard to connect with those 220 million Indians who survive on less than ₹32 per day, and the few hundred million who do below ₹100/day.
 The book sure has an audience, and can really help those who have enough resources to make an effort.
 But the world is becoming a cruel place by the day, and mere self-realization cannot stop it.

 The growing inequalities in income distribution, never-ending caste, class, racial and communal discrimination, and other such evils are things that can make even the most positive human being into a shelled animal.
 In my opinion, the book is for the growing class of urban bourgeois, that find peace in material resources, and stay indifferent to the problems plaguing the underprivileged communities.

 Also, I personally don’t find the lives of Bollywood and Sports celebrities to be inspirational, even though I am a fan of many of them.
 That’s because they fail to give back to the society that made them the superstars they are.
-The farmers’ crisis, the attack on students (SRK himself is a JMI alumnus), COVID19, etc are instances where the deafening silence of these “celebrities” made me question their intentions.
+The farmers’ crisis, the attack on students (SRK himself is a JMI alumnus), COVID-19, etc. are instances where the deafening silence of these “celebrities” made me question their intentions.
 All that said, this is my personal opinion, and I also understand that there’s a big audience to which SuperpowerS will be a very helpful book.
 However, I just don’t see a universal appeal in it, and that’s the only thing I didn’t like about it.